-Henley Royal Regatta is a unique course, dependant on wind and river flow.
-The race is rowed upstream, against the flow of the river which can vary; because of this the Berkshire bank of the river is favoured.
-The Regatta is timed to perfection, in 1970 a crew from New Zealand had flown 12,000 miles to participate but were three minutes late to the start line and so were too late to race!
+Henley Royal Regatta is a unique course, dependent on wind and river flow.
+The race is rowed upstream, against the flow of the river, which can vary because of this the Berkshire bank of the river is favoured.
+The Regatta is timed to perfection; in 1970 a crew from New Zealand had flown 12,000 miles to participate but were three minutes late to the start line and so were too late to race!
 The course was also host to the first Oxford v Cambridge race.
 It is one of the few courses were the competitors are cheered from end to end.

 To find out more about the history of Remenham Farm and Temple Island Meadows click here.

-To find out more information about the histrory of Rowing and Regattas on The Henley Reach click here.
+To find out more information about the history of Rowing and Regattas on The Henley Reach click here.

 Information about The Copas Partnership.